A Nebraska Aviation Museum

 A Brief History

-Soon after the Wright Brother's first flight in 1903, aviation came to Nebraska and soon proved to be a great influence in the progression of the state's history.
-From the early days of World War I into the barnstorming days of the 1920's and 30's, Nebraska's aviation presence flourished.
-Aircraft manufacturing plants soon set up shop in Lincoln and Omaha and a few noteworthy aviation pioneers were known amongst Nebraska citizens including Charles Lindbergh, Evelyn Sharp and Curtis LeMay.
+Soon after the Wright Brother's first flight in 1903, aviation came to Lincoln and soon proved to be a great influence in the progression of the state's history.
+From the early days of World War I into the barnstorming days of the 1920's and 30's, the city’s aviation presence flourished.
+Aircraft manufacturing plants soon set up shop in Lincoln and a few noteworthy aviation pioneers were known amongst Nebraska citizens including Charles Lindbergh

 Why?